 The Heritage at Risk Programme (HAR) run by Historic England provides an understanding of the overall state of historic sites across the country.
 The HAR Register identifies sites that are at most risk of being lost as a result of neglect, decay or inappropriate development and is updated by Historic England every year.
-The Historic England HAR Register assesses Grade I and II\ Listed Buildings and Grade II listed places of worship, Scheduled Monuments, Registered Parks and Gardens and Conservation Areas.
+The Historic England HAR Register assesses Grade I and II Listed Buildings and Grade II listed places of worship, Scheduled Monuments, Registered Parks and Gardens and Conservation Areas which are added to the register by Local Planning Authorities.

 Grade II listed buildings and unlisted buildings within conservation areas are included on local or regional HAR Registers where these exist.
 Within Essex, the Register dates from 2013, however the Action Plan identifies the need to update the at Risk Register, as it is considered to now be out of date.